popyoung/Kokoro-TTS-Local/README.md

 1. Install the `uv` package manager if not present
 2. Create a virtual environment
 3. Install all dependencies using `uv`
-4. Install system requirements (espeak-ng, FFmpeg)
+4. Install FFmpeg for audio conversion

 ## Usage